jamesmccarty/research-wiki/wiki/analyzing-MD.markdown

 ![]({{ site.url }}{{ site.baseurl }}/images/ev11.png){: style="width: 600px; border: 10px"}

 As we can see, this “principal” motion corresponds to the fluctuations of the C-terminus tail.
 In ubiquitination, the ubiquitin molecule covalently binds through its C-terminal carboxylate group to a particular lysine, cysteine, serine, threonine or N-terminus of the target protein.
-We see that the dynamics of the C-terminus is thus related to the proteins biological function.
+We see that the dynamics of the C-terminus is thus related to the biological function.